 Yes, it’s true, this is one of many pregnancy myths!
 You don’t have to deal with dark roots or grey hairs while pregnant.
-It’s actually smart for women to feel their best while pregnant, and if a hair touch up does that for you, then by all means, get your hair done!
-It’s been proven that hair dye is not toxic enough to harm your baby, and that the skin only absorbs a tiny amount, so it wouldn’t affect the fetus.
+It’s smart for women to feel their best while pregnant, and if a hair touch up does that for you, then, by all means, get your hair done!
+It’s been proven that hair dye is not toxic enough to harm your baby and that the skin only absorbs a tiny amount so that it wouldn’t affect the fetus.
 If you perm or chemically straighten your hair, though, you may want to wait until the baby is born to get these treatments done.

 You Must Avoid Traveling

 This one is a mixed bag.
 A lot of people will tell you not to get on an airplane in your first trimester, while others are adamant about steering clear of travel in your third trimester.
-Research has shown that there isn’t necessarily a correlation between planes and pregnancies, but many doctors will have women avoid plane travel due to the inability to get help from a doctor and the small confines should you have an issue.
-Always speak with your doctor before any type of travel to figure out the best option for you and your baby.
+Research has shown that there isn’t necessarily a correlation between planes and pregnancies.
+Still, many doctors will have pregnant women avoid plane travel due to the inability to get help from a doctor, and the small confines should you have an issue.
+Always speak with your doctor before travel to figure out the best option for you and your baby.

 As soon as you get pregnant, be prepared to hear everyone’s opinions about what you should and shouldn’t do while pregnant.
-And be prepared to combat the pregnancy myths!
-Just remember: this is your body and your baby and usually, you are the best person to know what feels right.
+And be ready to combat the pregnancy myths!
+Just remember: this is your body and your baby, and usually, you are the best person to know what feels right.